morrisonlevi/Algorithm/README.md

 ##Building

 PHP does not have function autoloading at the time of this writing.
-Since this project is mostly functions it uses a makefile to build a phar that is included instead.
-There are a few options:
+Since this project is mostly functions it uses a makefile to build `load.php` which will include all of the functions for use.
+You can also build a phar or run the unit tests:

   - `make` (or `make load.php`): builds `load.php`
   - `make phar`: builds `morrisonlevi_algorithm.phar`
   - `make test`: runs the phpunit test suite

+There is a script registered in the `composer.json` that will build `load.php` if the composer autoloader gets built.

 ##Examples